-In partnership with the Rotary Club of Asheville and the Rotary Club of Copán Ruinas, members of our club travelled to Honduras to assist in the annual Dental and Medical Brigade in Honduras.
-A week-long trip that sees our local Rotary dentists and ophthalmologists and a team of volunteers provide much needed services in a rural community.
-As well as working at the site, our members also travelled around several schools giving out free toothbrushes and trying to educate the locals on the importance of looking after their teeth.
+In partnership with the Rotary Club of Asheville and the Rotary Club of Copán Ruinas, members of our club traveled to Honduras to assist in the annual Dental and Medical Brigade in Honduras.
+A week-long trip that sees our local Rotary dentists and ophthalmologists and a team of volunteers provide much-needed services in a rural community.
+As well as working at the site, our members also traveled around several schools giving out free toothbrushes and trying to educate the locals on the importance of looking after their teeth.
 A partnership with Seed Programs International also saw our members visit local farms to take supplies of seeds.

 Backpack to the Future

 For the last 3 years, our club has hosted a Back-to-School backpack drive.

 Each new school year, many families struggle to provide their children with the necessary school supplies.
 From the start, these children are at a disadvantage, both socially and economically.
 We believe that a student’s focus should be on attending school and learning – not on whether they have the necessary tools for success.
 Our club partners with United Way of Asheville & Buncombe and donates backpacks each August.
 In 2020 we donated 73 fully stocked backpacks for students in our community!